OxideMod/Oxide.Docs/docs/guides/owners/install-plugins.md

 ---
-title: Install Plugins
+title: Installing Plugins
-after: install-oxide
+after: localization
 ---

 # Installing Plugins

 Before getting started, it's important to note that some plugins may depend on additional extensions that are not covered in this page's documentation.
-More information on installing extensions can be found on the ["Install Extensions"](todo_link_to_extensions_page) page.
+More information on extensions can be found on the ["Extensions"](todo_link_to_extensions_page) page.

 ## 1. Prerequisites